romarcg/thymio_course_skeleton/how_to_thymio/README.md

 ### Steps to assemble the MyT

-> Before assembling **verify** that printed number on the base, wifi antenna and main computer are the same.
+> Before starting assembling **verify** that the printed number on the base, wifi antenna and main computer are the same.

-1. Pull of the parts from the box.
+1. Carefully pull off the parts from the box.

-> If the support blocks are detached, follow the images in the appendices section to put them back together. **Do not** continue with the assembling process until the support blocks are properly connected.
+> If the support blocks are detached, follow the images in the [appendices](#appendices) section to put them back together. **Do not** continue with the assembling process until the support blocks are properly connected.

 2. Mount the computer block on top of the Thymio base: